-Fish of Florida, Gag Grouper! | Coastal Angler & The Angler Magazine
+Fish of Florida, Gag grouper! | Coastal Angler & The Angler Magazine

 Gag Grouper, aka, Mycteroperca microlepis

-Florida state record and International Game and Fish Association world record: 80 pounds, 6 ounces
+Florida state record and International Game and Fish Association world record: 80 pounds, 6 ounces, caught in Destin, Florida

 Gag grouper are a popular fish in the recreational and commercial fishing sectors making them among the more valuable species in the southeastern United States.
 Prized for their excellent food and game qualities, anglers typically target harvestable-size fish around artificial reefs, natural limestone ledges and rocky bottom in depths from 20 to 500 feet.